Study Abroad Program Overview

 - Russian Conversation- 6 quarter/4 semester UC units

-- Three area studies courses- 4.5 quarter/3 semester UC units each
+- Three area studies courses- 4.5 quarter/3 semester UC units each.
+Exact offerings may vary slightly depending on enrollment and instructor availability:

 Use the following resources to learn about courses on UCEAP: